DiplomacyBites

 but always leaves traces.

 Israel, Iran, and the End of Strategic Ambiguity 1.
 Act One: The Unwritten Rulebook For decades, the Middle East has operated under a brutal yet oddly stable formula: provoke, deny, retaliate, and contain.
-Israel hit targets in Syria.
-Iran armed
+Israel hit

 “The velvet autocrat doesn’t break laws.
 He writes new ones.”
 Democracy, as it turns out, does not need to be shot in the street.
-It can be chloroformed quietly in its sleep – no blood, no outrage, just the soft
+It can be chloroformed quietly in its sleep – no blood,

 The West believed it had history figured out.
 But the Global South stopped waiting—and started building.
 Mahbubani doesn’t want apologies.
 He wants adaptation.
 A briefing from inside the machinery, when the engine starts to fail.